Brit Bennett: The Mothers

 In 2016, Riverhead Books published her debut novel The Mothers to critical acclaim.
-A New York Times best-seller, the Times said The Mothers is "shaping up to be one of the fall’s biggest literary debuts, with an initial printing of 108,000 copies and starred reviews in Booklist, Library Journal and Publishers Weekly."
+A New York Times best-seller, the Times said The Mothers was "shaping up to be one of the fall’s biggest literary debuts, with an initial printing of 108,000 copies and starred reviews in Booklist, Library Journal and Publishers Weekly."
 Bennett was named in the National Book Foundation "5 under 35" list of promising debut novelists.
+The novel was nominated for the 2016 Goodreads Choice Awards for Debut Goodreads Author.
 In March 2017, it was reported that The Mothers had been tapped by Warner Bros. for a film adaptation, with Kerry Washington as a producer.

 The Vanishing Half

-In 2020, Bennett's second book The Vanishing Half was published by Riverhead Books, reaching the number-one spot on The New York Times best-seller list in June and was chosen as a New York Times best-seller and was chosen as a Good Morning America Book Club selection.
-The Vanishing Half was also selected as one of The New York Times' ten best books of 2020.
+In 2020, Bennett's second book The Vanishing Half was published by Riverhead Books, reaching the number-one spot on The New York Times best-seller list in June.
+It was a Good Morning America Book Club selection.
+The Vanishing Half was named as one of The New York Times' ten best books of 2020.
+The novel was shortlisted for the 2021 Women's Prize for Fiction and won the 2020 Goodreads Choice Award for Historical Fiction.
 The Washington Post called The Vanishing Half a "fierce examination of contemporary passing and the price so many pay for a new identity."
-Within a month of publication it was reported that HBO had acquired the rights for "low seven-figures" to develop a limited series with Bennett as executive producer.
+Within a month of publication it was reported that HBO had acquired the rights for "low seven-figures" to develop a limited series, with Bennett as executive producer.

+American Girl

+In 2022, Bennett worked with American Girl to create a new character in their "Historical Characters" line, a Black girl named Claudie Wells growing up in 1922 during the Harlem Renaissance.
+The American Girl team approached Bennett about writing for them after seeing her tweets about wanting to write an American Girl book.
+She has said that she was a fan of the American Girl book series and dolls as a child, especially the character of Addy, and the book series written by Connie Porter.
+She collaborated with a board of researchers and historians to create the character and her stories.
+She has written two books in this series, Meet Claudie (2022) and Adventures with Claudie (2023).